 THE GROUP WILL CONTINUALLY EXPLORE WAYS TO RESPOND AND ADAPT TO THE EVER CHANGING DYNAMICS IN THE OIL AND GAS INDUSTRY BY BEING FLEXIBLE, LEAN AND PRUDENT IN OUR WORKING CAPITAL MANAGEMENT.
 IT IS WITH THIS STRATEGY THAT WE WILL BE ABLE TO ACHIEVE SUSTAINABLE LONG TERM GROWTH.

-On behalf of the Board of Directors, it is my pleasure to present to you the Annual Report of the CH Offshore Group ("the Group", "CHO", or "the Company") for the financial year ended 30 June 2016 ("FY2016").
+On behalf of the Board of Directors, it is my pleasure to present to you the Annual Report of the CH Offshore Group ("the Group", "CHO", or "the Company") for the financial year ended 30 June 2017.

-The Group will continually explore ways to increase operational efficiency, cut costs and conserve cash.
-It is with this strategy that we will be able to ride out the downturn in the oil and gas cycle and be ready for the rebound when it comes.
+The Group will continue to develop ways to increase operational efficiency, cut costs and preserve cash.
+This is the simple strategy that will allow us to ride out the rest of the downturn and be ready for the rebound in the industry.